Honda Pilot: Model year changes

-Second generation (YF3/4; 2008)
+Second generation (YF3/4; 2009)

-The larger second generation Pilot was unveiled as a prototype in January 2008 at the North American International Auto Show.
+The larger second generation Pilot was unveiled as a prototype in January 2008 at the North American International Auto Show, and was released for sale on May 22, 2008.
 Assembled at Honda Manufacturing of Alabama in Lincoln, Alabama, it was offered in five trims; LX, EX, EX-L, Touring and SE (2015 only).
 All second generation Pilots used a new J35Z4 3.5-liter V6 i-VTEC engine producing 250 hp SAE net at 5700 rpm and 253 lb.ft of torque at 4800 rpm.
 EPA fuel economy is rated at 17 mpgus city /23 mpgus highway with front-wheel-drive and 16 mpg city / 22 mpg highway for all-wheel-drive.
+Competing with the Toyota 4Runner, it became popular for its truck-like look, which was designed with influences from GM's full-size Chevrolet Tahoe/GMC Yukon.
+However it was downsized for better fuel efficiency in the third generation.

 Both drivetrains were equipped with five-speed automatics.
 The second generation's wheelbase is 109.2 in, with a length of 190.9 in, a width of 78.5 in, a height of 72.7 in and interior space of 153.7 cuft.
 The redesigned headlights lost the previous generation's halogen projectors and return to standard halogen reflectors.
 Features included new two-position memory settings for the driver's seat, a new power tailgate, and the gear shift was relocated from the steering column to the center console between the front seats.
 The Touring trim included special "Touring" badging on the right side of the back door, a 120-volt power outlet, and a satellite-linked Honda navigation system.

-2011 changes
+Model year changes

-The 2011 model year had minimal changes.
+The 2011 Pilot models had minimal changes.
 The voice-activated navigation system which was previously exclusive to the Touring trim became available on the EX-L trim and rear entertainment system became standard equipment on the Touring trim.

-2012 facelift

-The 2012 model year introduced a redesigned front fascia, new alloy wheels, and updates to the interior along with changes to the bumper.
+The 2012 models introduced a redesigned front fascia, new alloy wheels, and updates to the interior along with changes to the bumper.

-2013 changes

-The 2013 model year included a standard rearview backup camera, i-MID central dashboard 8-inch LCD screen, USB connector, Bluetooth hands-free calling and wireless audio streaming, and tri-zone climate control.
+The 2013 models included a standard rearview backup camera, i-MID central dashboard 8-inch LCD screen, USB connector, Bluetooth hands-free calling and wireless audio streaming, and tri-zone climate control.